Gisleburt/GMTK_GameJam_2022/README.md

 Dev Log
 -------

+### Day 2 - 12:05

+Really proud of my dynamic food types.
+I should be able to add more if I like and only have to change one function library.
+I can already tell the art style of this game will be terrible, but not likely much I can do about that.
+This would look really nice with a cartoon-y cell shaded look.

+### Day 2 - 11:00

+Solved the problem with the DiceR not moving.
+It was something to do with using GameState as the parent of my GameState rather than GameStateBase

 ### Day 2 - 10:25

 While working on the pot logic, the DiceR stopped moving.
 No idea why, major set back.
 Thank goodness for git, I can